The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

-Appendices \ref{combinatorics} and \ref{sec:eulerian_ineq} contains some purely combinatorial calculations involving Eulerian numbers.
-We prove Prop.\ \ref{combinatorics-main-statement}, which is used to show that the representation of the Tannakian group associated to a smooth hypersurface is not the wedge power of a smaller-dimensional representation---the last remaining case where the Tannakian group could be too small.
+Appendices \ref{sec:numerical}, \ref{combinatorics}, and \ref{sec:eulerian_ineq} contain some purely combinatorial calculations involving Eulerian numbers.
+Appendix \ref{sec:numerical} verifies the two numerical conditions in the hypotheses of Theorem \ref{LV_thm}.
+Appendix \ref{combinatorics} is devoted to the proof of Prop.\ \ref{combinatorics-main-statement}, which is used to show that the representation of the Tannakian group associated to a smooth hypersurface is not the wedge power of a smaller-dimensional representation---the last remaining case where the Tannakian group could be too small, and Appendix \ref{sec:eulerian_ineq} contains inequalities that are used in Appendix \ref{combinatorics}.